2019 Yuen Long attack: Prosecution of suspects

+Criticism of prosecution

-The police failed to arrest the perpetrators adequately and promptly following the attack.
-The role of Junius Ho in the attack was never investigated, and the police did not invite the victims of the attacks to identify the suspects.
+The police failed to arrest the perpetrators adequately immediately following the attack.
+The role of Junius Ho in the attack was not investigated, and the police did not invite the victims of the attacks to identify the suspects.
 As of 28 July 2020, 58 people, aged 18 to 61, have been arrested, and 15 of them were charged with rioting.
 The Department of Justice has since been criticised by some lawyers for making "politically motivated" prosecutions, since assailants of the Yuen Long attack had not been charged several weeks after the event, while young protesters in the ongoing protests were charged with rioting within several days.
-Six months after the attack, most shops in the area have not been contacted by police for evidence.
+Six months after the attack, most shops in the area had not been contacted by police for evidence.

+In February 2021, judge Eddie Yip accused lead prosecutor Anthony Chau Tin-hang of glossing over important facts, such as who started the attacks.

 The Yuen Long attack was widely considered to be the turning point of the protests, as the police's inadequate response and alleged collusion with the triads crippled people's confidence in the police and turned a lot of citizens who were politically neutral or apathetic against the police.
 Amidst frustration that authorities had refused to prosecute pro-government violent counter-protesters and being increasingly distrustful of police, some protesters became more radical.

-Anthony Chau Tin-hang is the lead prosecutor, and in February 2021, judge Eddie Yip expressed frustration accusing of Chau glossing over important facts, such as who started the attacks.